Keighley: Architecture

 Like many other British towns and cities, Keighley was extensively remodelled in the 1960s and lost many historic buildings.
 However, the town managed to retain some of its heritage and has many Victorian buildings.
 The local millstone grit gives many of the buildings a distinctive look.

 East Riddlesden Hall, Cliffe Castle Museum and Whinburn Mansion are fine country houses.
-There are large townhouses along Skipton Road, which contrast with the cramped rows of terraces in the streets behind them.
+There are large townhouses along Skipton Road, which contrast with the rows of smaller terraces in the streets behind them, although many of these larger buildings have since been converted into flats and bedsits.

 The town's central library was the first Carnegie library in England, opened in 1904 with a grant of £10,000 from Andrew Carnegie.
 The library has undergone refurbishment, which was completed in 2007.
 Many of the town's former mill buildings are still intact.